Best Travel Insurance for Domestic Trips (2026)

 • Medical: $50,000 (primary) | Evacuation: $500,000

-• Trip cancellation: Up to $100,000 | Interruption: $150,000
+• Trip cancellation: up to $100,000 | Interruption: $150,000

-• Emergency dental up to $750
+• Emergency dental: up to $750

-• Travel delay coverage with a $200 daily limit
+• Travel delay: $200 daily limit

 How Much Does Domestic Travel Insurance Cost?

 Domestic travel insurance costs 30% to 50% less than international coverage.
-Premiums for a family of four on a five-day $3,000 trip range from $81 to $268, depending on coverage level.
-Budget plans cost $80 to $100, mid-tier plans run $100 to $200, and premium plans with expanded medical coverage cost $200 to $400.
+Premiums for a family of four on a five-day $3,000 trip range from $81 to $160, with premium plans that include primary medical coverage costing up to $268.

 BHTP ExactCare Value